globallightingdata/website/docs/structure/geometries.md

 </Root>
 ```

-The `Geometry` of subsequent element `Variant` refers in this example to `ModelGeometry` with `geometryId` *geometry01* (line 20), defines the geometry of this variant and link the `EmitterObject` in the L3D with the `EmitterReference`, in other words the photometry and light source .
+The `Geometry` of subsequent element `Variant` refers in this example to `ModelGeometry` with `geometryId` *geometry01* (line 20), defines the geometry of this variant and link the `EmitterObject` in the L3D with the `EmitterReference`, in other words the photometry and light source.